lafesa/machine/weekly report.md

            6. how evaluation of recommender system.

    Recommender system are divided into two types which show relationship between companies and their user's,the below are the types of recommender:
          </br>  1.
 Characteristic information
 This deals with information of user's and item's.  </br>
 Example: Content-based system which make recommendation using user's profile and item features.</br>
 In this we assume that the user's interest of the past can be future interest.  </br>                                                              </br>2.
 User-item interactions
  This deals with information such as sales, which product needed more by user.</br>
  Example:Collaborative filters in this we assume that interest of one user's also can be interest of other's. </br>
  To minimize the challenge of recommender types we can use hybrid system which combine all type of recommender.</br>
                                                                                                                                       collaborative filters achieve this goals by using two method which are memory-based,model-based</br>

   Also in this week i learn how evaluation in recommender system can  be done by using the following method which are  online and offline.</br>
-  Also on this week i learn about imbalance which used to decrease or increase majority and minority of classes,the following are techniques used re-sampling and cost-sensitive techniques.On this imbalance concept i deals with re-sampling techniques only  which consist of two methods over-sampling and under-sampling,below are explanation about this methods.</br>
+  Also on this week i learn about imbalance which used to decrease or increase majority and minority of classes,the following are techniques used re-sampling and cost-sensitive techniques.On this imbalance concept i deals with re-sampling techniques only  which consist of two methods over-sampling and under-sampling,below are explanation about this methods.
 </br>  1.Over-sampling
 This can increase number of minority to attain majority equilibrium.
 Example:SMOTE